Robin0787/LotusLight_Studio/README.md

 ### Live link of the server that is used on this site -- https://lotuslight-studio-ghwpi2q3v-robin0787.vercel.app/

-##### An ad-tech website that offers a variety of programs for students to take.
-The website has an admin and teacher area where instructors may add and remove classes.
-After adding courses, it will appear to the admin that they have been authorized.
-If the admin accepts it, it will appear on the area of the course, where students can enroll.
+##### An E-learning website that offers a variety of photography classes for students.
+This website has an admin and teacher dashboard where instructors can add and remove their classes.
+After adding classes, it will appear to the admin that it be approved.
+If the admin accepts the class, then it will appear on the instructor dashboard who added that class.
+After that, the class will appear in the classes section.
 Admin is in charge of this website's users and classes.
-The admin may make students instructors, admin, and vice versa.
-Users' selected things will be seen on their dashboard's selected items route.
+The admin can make students instructors, admin, and vice versa.
+Users' selected things will appear on their dashboard's selected items page.
 After making the payment, the class will be added to the list of enrolled classes.
 When a user enrolls in a class, the instructor will have one new student in his/her profile.

 ## For Testing